Files

 3. Add a LAS Writer

-In the Feature Type dialog, change the LAS File Name to Vancouver.
 Click OK.
+In the Feature Type dialog, change the LAS File Name:

 4. Run the Workspace

-Connect the Vancouver writer feature type to the PointCloudCombiner.
-Once connected, run the workspace and inspect the output.
+Connect the PointCloudCombiner Output port to the Vancouver writer feature type.
+Then, run the workspace and inspect the output.

-In Visual Preview, you can see that a point cloud has been created.
+In the Data Preview window, we can see that a point cloud has been created.

 Data Attribution